PolusAI/workflow-inference-compiler/docs/installguide.md

 ## podman

 Alternatively, instead of docker you can use [podman](https://podman.io/whatis.html). podman is a daemonless (more secure) way to run containers.
 On linux, you can install podman via conda `conda install -c conda-forge podman` or using distro-specific methods.
-To run workflows with podman, simply append `--user_space_docker_cmd podman` after `--run_local`.
+To run workflows with podman, simply append `--container_engine podman` after `--run_local`.

 ## Installation on Windows